dkwok94/wonderq_v1/README.md

 # WonderQ
+Access the application at the following link: https://wonderq-client-dkwok94.herokuapp.com/

 # About
 WonderQ is a simple message queue service.
 It was designed as a singly linked list which would provide O(1) for insertion and removal via a head and tail pointer.
 I was not able to implement a database for data persistence, so every time the server is restarted, the linked list instance will be reset.
 However, within a single session, you can create messages and consume them.
 I have provided a front-end React application to view the state of the queue.